Megha-Komarraju/Data-Science-Salary-Estimator/README.md

 * Added a column for if the job was at the company’s headquarters
 * Transformed founded date into age of company
 * Made columns for if different skills were listed in the job description:
--Python
+    * Python
--R
+    * R
--Excel
+    * Excel
--AWS
+    * AWS
--Spark
+    * Spark
--Column for simplified job title and Seniority
+- Column for simplified job title and Seniority
--Column for description length
+- Column for description length

 ## Model Building
 First, I transformed the categorical variables into dummy variables.
 I also split the data into train and tests sets with a test size of 20%.